 I passed the nearby small stone bridge with a decayed sign – 'Danger of Death'.
 Paying no attention to it, I made my way down a nearby street and my eyes fell upon a pub titled The Ravensworth.

-If I was not much mistaken, Elizabeth told me that their Uncle Henry had a tendency of drinking at the same establishment, so I pushed open the black doors and meandered inside.
+If I was not much mistaken, Elizabeth told me that their Uncle Henry had a tendency of drinking at the same establishment, so I pushed open the black doors and wandered inside.

 As if the Fates had heard my prayer, there he was, drinking at a nearby table.
 Men surrounded him, lifting glasses of beer that noisily slipped down their gullets.
 They laughed.
 The entire scene felt bizarre to me.

 I approached the table.
+I hoped I had the right man, for I could only recall a younger portrait of him that vaguely resembles this older gentleman.
 Immediately, they all turned to look at me.
 Some of them nudged each other and raised a glass.
 It was very unsavoury.

 'Can we help you darling?'
 The man perched next to my Uncle asked.